 entropy_slice_flag equal to 1 specifies that the value of slice header syntax elements not present is inferred to be equal to the value of slice header syntax elements in a proceeding slice, where a proceeding slice is defined as the slice containing the coding treeblock with location (SliceCtbAddrRS − 1). entropy_slice_flag shall be equal to 0 when SliceCtbAddrRS equal to 0.

-pic_parameter_set_id specifies the picture parameter set in use.
-The value of pic_parameter_set_id shall be in the range of 0 to 255, inclusive.
+gps_id specifies the group parameter set in use.
+The value of gps_id shall be in the range of 0 to 255, inclusive.

 ...